hotosm/hotosm-website/_press-releases/mapa-das-periferias-community-mapping-announcement.markdown

 ## HOT’s Role in the Project

-In this new stage, HOT joins the project’s current partners to deliver the ***Community Mapping App***, a customized version of HOT's [Field Mapping Tasking Manager (FMTM)](https://www.hotosm.org/tech-suite/field-mapping-tasking-manager/) tool.
+In this new stage, HOT joins the project’s current partners to deliver the ***Community Mapping App***, a customized version of HOT's [Field Tasking Manager (FieldTM)](https://www.hotosm.org/tech-suite/field-mapping-tasking-manager/) tool.
 This tool will address some of the challenges identified in the previous phases of the project, with the goal of streamlining user experience and making coordination more efficient during the mapping process.

 From April to November of 2025, HOT will support the mobilization of mapping campaigns across Brazil, ensuring the *Community Mapping App* meets the project's expectations.